Dental Bonding: How Long Do the Results Last?

 Advancing Beyond Dental Bonding

 After 10 years of dental bonding, you may need more extensive cosmetic dentistry work to help your smile look its very best.
-At this point, your dentist may recommend porcelain veneers or another type of treatment.
+At this point, your dentist may recommend porcelain veneers or another type of treatment, but is important to keep in mind veneers are more expensive than bonding.

 During your dental visit, your treatment options can be discussed in more detail.
 We will be more than happy to consider your many options for cosmetic treatment.